Budapestby VisitCity Guides

 Rudas Thermal Baths

-Rudas Baths blend 450 years of Ottoman heritage with modern wellness facilities, creating Budapest's most historically significant thermal experience.
-Built in 1571 during Turkish occupation, the original hammam features an octagonal pool beneath a magnificent dome, surrounded by smaller thermal pools of varying temperatures.
-This authentic Turkish bath section operates with traditional single-sex bathing on weekdays and mixed bathing on weekends.
+Rudas combines 450 years of Ottoman history with modern wellness facilities.
+This is Budapest's most historically important thermal experience.
+Built in 1571 during Turkish occupation, the original hammam has an octagonal pool under this magnificent dome, surrounded by smaller thermal pools at different temperatures.
+The authentic Turkish bath section has traditional single-sex bathing on weekdays and mixed bathing on weekends.

-The complex gained contemporary appeal through its rooftop pool addition, offering panoramic views of the Pest skyline and Danube River.
-Night bathing sessions on Friday and Saturday evenings (10 PM to 3 AM) provide a unique atmosphere with city lights reflecting in the thermal waters.
-The modern wellness section includes swimming pools, saunas, and massage services while preserving the historic character.
+What really makes Rudas special now is the rooftop pool addition with amazing views of the Pest skyline and Danube River.
+They have night bathing sessions on Friday and Saturday evenings from 10 PM to 3 AM, which creates this unique atmosphere with city lights reflecting in the thermal waters.
+The modern wellness section includes swimming pools, saunas, and massage services while keeping the historic character.

-Rudas waters contain calcium, magnesium, hydrogen carbonate, sulfate, sodium, and significant fluoride content, with slight radioactivity that's considered therapeutically beneficial.
-The mineral composition particularly helps degenerative joint diseases, chronic arthritis, and neurological conditions.
+Rudas waters have calcium, magnesium, hydrogen carbonate, sulfate, sodium, and lots of fluoride, plus slight radioactivity that's considered therapeutically good.
+The mineral mix particularly helps degenerative joint diseases, chronic arthritis, and neurological conditions.

 Domed rooftop thermal pool with panoramic views of Budapest's skyline and Danube River